 This measure estimates the daily truck hours of delay.
-The 2035 MTP/SCS includes investments in a regional freight corridor and other improvements to facilitate goods movement.
-The Plan is estimated to reduce truck delay by approximately seven percent over No Build.
+The 2045 MTP/SCS includes investments in a regional freight corridor and other improvements to facilitate goods movement.
+The Plan is estimated to reduce truck delay by more than 14 percent over No Build.
 However, the truck delay under the Plan will still be above existing levels.